akash-network/docs/guides/node/upgrades/akash-3.0.md

 ### Option 1: Using Cosmovisor

 The following instructions assume the `akash` and `cosmovisor` binaries are already installed and `cosmovisor` is set up as a systemd service.
-If this is not the case, please refer to [Start a node with Cosmovisor](../node/cosmovisor.md) for instructions on how to install and set up the binaries.
+The section that follows will detail the install/configuration of Cosmovisor.
+If additional details are necessary, visit [Start a node with Cosmovisor](../cosmovisor.md) for instructions on how to install and set up the binaries.

 **Cosmovisor 1.0 is required.**